 History of the Brussels Griffon

-The Brussels griffon, as indicated by its name, emerged out of Brussels, Belgium.
-Its ancestors were used by coachmen during the 19th century as ratters in the stables.
-These Belgian dogs were similar to affenpinschers, but their exact further development is not quite clear.
-It is believed that these dogs were crossed with pugs and English toy spaniels, eventually resulting in two types: the rough, wiry coat variety and the smooth coat (called the brabancon).
+The Brussels griffon, as indicated by its name, originated in Brussels, Belgium.
+Its ancestors were used by coachmen during the 19th century to hunt rats in stables.
+These Belgian dogs were similar to Affenpinschers, but their exact development is not known.
+It is believed that these dogs were crossed with pugs and English toy spaniels, eventually resulting in two types: the rough, wiry-coated variety and the smooth-coated variety known as the Brabancon.

 Brussels Griffon Care

 The Brussels griffon is a smart little dog, and therefore quite receptive to training.
-Like many small dogs, this breed may possess a feisty streak and be stubborn.
-Firm, consistent training can help your Brussels griffon become obedient and attentive.
-One aspect of training is in teaching your griff to stop barking after giving you an alert.
-They are attentive watchdogs but need to learn that command so as not to become problem barkers.
+Like many small breeds, these dogs may possess a feisty streak and can be stubborn.
+Consistent obedience training is necessary.

-Housebreaking is another training challenge with a griffon.
-Crate training is recommended to prevent them from learning they just need to sneak under a table to do their job.
-You will need to be diligent and some griffons are never completely housebroken.
+Housebreaking is another common training challenge.
+Crate training is recommended to prevent them from sneaking off in the house to hide accidents.
+You will need to be diligent, but know that some griffons are never completely housebroken.

-Socialization is important for the griffon.
-They can be suspicious of new people and they can be fear biters, snapping when they are frightened.
-Early exposure to other dogs and new people can help them learn not to be as fearful.
-They are prone to being territorial and are not afraid of challenging larger dogs, which can lead to tragedy.
-However, griffons often do well around cats.
+Griffs can be suspicious of new people and can be fear-biters that snap when frightened.
+Early socialization with other dogs and new people can discourage fear.
+They are prone to being territorial and are not afraid of challenging larger dogs, which is can be a dangerous combination.
+However, griffons often do well with cats.

-Griffons are not recommended for families with small children as they will snap and growl when hit, chased or picked up when they don't want to be.
-If raised together with children you may be able to coach your kids to let the dog determine how they will interact.
+Similar to their fear-based aggression with other dogs, Brussels griffons are prone to snap and growl at young children if they are hit, chased, or picked up when they don't want to be.
+If it's raised from puppyhood, you may be able to coach your kids to let this dog determine how they will interact together.
 Children will need to recognize when the dog is uncomfortable and allow the dog to retreat.

 Common Health Problems